 Home renovations can be expensive and picking the right home improvement project is crucial in order to achieve the maximum added value for your property.
 Some additions give you a higher return on investment, or ROI, than others when you sell your home.
-In most cases, an extra bath and bedroom will add substantial value to your home, with an estimated ROI of 66 to 90 percent.
+In most cases, an extra bath and bedroom will add substantial value to your home, depending on a variety of local factors.

 When you consider to what extent you want to go with your home improvement project, it is best to follow the 15 percent rule.
 Know your home’s value, and do not spend more than 15 percent of that on any one project.
-Some beneficial projects with the best ROI include: interior/exterior paint, which returns 75 to 90 percent of the amount you put in; adding an extra bath and bedroom, which adds 66 to 90 percent ROI; kitchen remodeling at 72 to 80 percent ROI; and adding a deck, which gives a 71 to 81 percent ROI.
+Some beneficial projects with the best ROI include interior/exterior paint, kitchen remodeling and adding a deck.

 Working with a local realtor, you can find out in advance if your addition will put your sale price way out of line with other comps in the area, which could affect a house appraisal value, and therefore, a bank's willingness to issue a mortgage.

 Based in California, Debbie Donner is a freelance online writer who primarily writes articles related to personal finance.
 Donner received a Mensa scholarship in 2006 while attending California State University, Fresno.
 She holds a Bachelor of Arts degree in liberal arts and a multiple-subject teaching credential.